 In order to accurately get that 5th interval, I recommend using an electronic tuner.
 The tuner I'm using these days is located on my ipad.
 You can get them for most smart phones as well.
 I'm using INS; the free version.
 It really locks onto the fundamental, making it considerably easier then following a needle.

 If you suspect that the bridge is not right it may be moved by tapping the bridges’ base with a cutoff fat children’s pencil with the erasure end reduced to about 1/4 inch. (see photo on left).
 Using this prepared pencil and a hammer tap the base and only the base of the bridge to nudge it in the direction necessary.
 Make sure you place the erasure on the base of the bridge between the holes and not on the border of the soundboard and bridge as you will dent your soundboard.
 If you put the erasure to high on the bridge, you can knock the top off your bridge.
 You can make these adjustments without loosening the strings.
 Sometimes though the bridge will be resistant to moving as it may have become stuck to the finish.
-In that case, you may need to tap it with a little more force to free it up before actually making the adjustment.
+In that case, you may need to loosen the strings some then tap the bridge with a little more force to free it up before actually making the adjustment.
 If the left side is sharp in relationship to the right side than move the bridge to the right and au contraire.
 Most of the time you'll be adjusting just fractions of an inch.

 Contact points where strings cross bridges are usually of, metal (stainless steel or brass, acetal rod or Delrin (brand name) or in some cases wood.
 You better hope you don't have wood saddles as they aren't hard enough to give you solid contact points for the strings.
 Metal saddles will bring out more ringing and higher frequencies and is often used for higher courses.
 Acetal rod is the saddle of choice these days as it is hard, strong, comes in two colors black and white and is self lubricating which means for the most part strings slide easily over it.